flyway/flywaydb.org/documentation/callbacks.md

 Optionally the callback may also include a description.
 In that case the callback name is composed of the event name, the separator, the description and the suffix.
 Example: `beforeRepair__vacuum.sql`.

-When multiple SQL callbacks for the same event are found, they are executed in the order of their description.

 **Note:** Flyway will also honor any `sqlMigrationSuffixes` you have configured, when scanning for SQL callbacks.

 ## Java Callbacks

 If SQL Callbacks aren't flexible enough for you, you have the option to implement the [**Callback**](/documentation/api/javadoc/org/flywaydb/core/api/callback/Callback) interface yourself.
 You can even hook multiple Callback implementations in the lifecycle.
+Java callbacks have the additional flexibility that a single Callback implementation can handle multiple lifecycle events, and are therefore not bound by the SQL callback naming convention.

 **More info:** [Java-based Callbacks](/documentation/api/hooks#callsbacks)

+## Callback ordering

+When multiple callbacks for the same event are found, they are executed in the following order:

+- Java callbacks, in the order in which they are specified in the `callbacks` configuration property
+- SQL callbacks, in alphabetic order of their description.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/erroroverrides">Error Overrides <i class="fa fa-arrow-right"></i></a>